tillitis/tkey-ssh-agent/README.md

 serial ports of Tillitis USB sticks, but if more than one is found you'll need to choose one using the `--port` flag.

-However, you should make sure that you can access the serial port as your regular user.
-One way to do that is by becoming a member of the group that owns the serial port.
+However, you should make sure that you can read and write to the serial port as your regular user.

+One way to accomplish this is by installing the provided `system/60-tillitis-key.rules` in `/etc/udev/rules.d/` and running `udevadm control --reload`.
+Now when a Tillitis Key is plugged in, its device path (like `/dev/ttyACM0`) should be read/writable by you who are logged in locally (see `loginctl`).

+Another way is becoming a member of the group that owns the serial port.
 On Ubuntu that group is `dialout`, and you can do it like this:

 ```
 $ id -un